elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### What does deflate-frame mean in relation to Sec-WebSocket-Extensions?
+### What does deflate-frame imply in terms of Sec-WebSocket-Extensions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The "deflate-frame" token is used in the "Sec-WebSocket-Extensions" header, deflate-frame means that the browser supports data compression.
-This extension compresses the "Application data" part of WebSocket data frames using DEFLATE.
+  <div><strong>Interview Response:</strong> The "deflate-frame" token gets used in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
+Using DEFLATE, this extension compresses the "Application data" part of WebSocket data frames.
 The simplest "Sec-WebSocket-Extensions" header in the client's opening handshake to request per-frame DEFLATE extension is the following: “Sec-WebSocket-Extensions: deflate-frame”.
-The simplest header from the server to accept this extension is the same.
+The most straightforward header from the server to accept this extension is the same.
     </div>
   </div>
 </details>